ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 #   1
 # -----

-# Before running this script, change the following variables to point to: your local Elements binaries directory, the directory you'll use to store node data.
-# Note that the script will delete the $DATA_DIR/elementsregtest directory when run, so back up anything you might already have in there before running.
+# Before running this script, change the following variables to point to: your local Elements binaries directory, the directory you'll use to store node data (note that the script will delete the $DATA_DIR/elementsregtest directory when run, so back up anything you might already have in there before running).

 BINARY_DIR="$HOME/elements/src"
 DATA_DIR="$HOME/elementsdir1"